SudhiHebbar/prompt-library/commands/create-presentation.md

 3. **Ensure research integration**
    - What: Verify all slides include research-backed information
-   - How: Cross-reference each slide with research-summary.md
+   - How: Cross-reference each slide with in-memory research summary
    - Output: Every slide has at least one fact, statistic, or example from research

 4. **Apply content guidelines**